dragonmaster420/digital-writing-folio/README.md

 **19/03 Importance of Documenting Process**
 I have so much of my old writing saved on my laptop, but admittedly it’s not very well organised.
 There’s a ‘uni’ folder and there’s everything else that’s not in that.
 I am grateful that I’ve backed a lot of stuff up via email, since I can kind of chart its progression with dates and all that attached.
 Sharing knowledge with my peers has been a nice aspect of uni, and one that, prior to enrolling I convinced myself I didn’t really need.
 I’ve gained so much from workshopping processes.
 Discussing past sessions, my friends sort of act as addition archives for writing I’ve done

+Three Tasks:
+Plan storyline
+Research costume/makeuup
+Take draft photos/storyboard

+I did end up successfully streamlining my idea for 'The Carlton Gardens Possum Man' into a semi-linear narrative like I planned to.
+Semi-linear in the sense that it has offshoots that the player can take, but they always lead back to the predecided plot.
+I did begin research on costumes for my titular Possum Man, looking at onesies and such.
+Though of course, many of them were based on the American Opossum.
+I didn't get around to storyboarding because of difficulties with my fractured arm, which is an issue even as I type this.